AGGA: Jaw Expansion Treatment

 How does AGGA work?

 The device is fixed to your back teeth (which means you can’t remove it for the duration of the treatment—much like braces) and it stimulates an area of the upper palate to stimulate bone growth in children or bone remodeling in adults.
-What this means is that when used in conjunction with myofunctional therapy (LINK) the appliance changes the shape of not only the upper palate but the entire naso-maxillary complex (midface).
-When remodeling or growth of the midface occurs the lower jaw or mandible will change shape in tandem to couple the teeth.
+What this means is that when used in conjunction with myofunctional therapy the appliance changes the shape of the palate, allowing more room for the tongue and allowing the lower jaw to come forward.
+When remodeling or growth occurs the lower arch will change shape in tandem to couple the teeth.

 This maxillary expansion of the jaw or jawbone is not only done to make room for the crowded teeth in your bite but it also creates more tongue space, opens your airway, and moves your face in a forward direction (which makes your cheekbones, eyes, nose, and lower jaw look more aligned) to give you a more symmetrical profile.